-The Wild Rogue Relay will expose you to little known by-ways across some of the most wild and scenic land in Oregon.
-It’s possible to see bear, deer, osprey and countless other wild creatures during your adventure.
+The Wild Rogue Relay will expose you to little-known by-ways across some of the most wild and scenic land in Oregon.
+It’s possible to see bears, deer, osprey, and countless other wild creatures during your adventure.
 You’ll witness views that very few Oregonians have seen, or even know about.
 It’s an adventure of epic proportions, but if you’d rather “stick to the rivers and the lakes that you’re used to”, then our race is not for you.

 If the Wild Rogue Relay does sound like a relay that you would enjoy, please join us.
-Registration will fill fast (we are over halfway to a sellout and expect to be full several months before the race), so if you have a team, please be sure to check out our registration information.
+Registration will fill fast, so if you have a team, please be sure to check out our registration information.
 If you don’t have a team and would like to find one, we do have a forum to match runners and teams.
 You can also learn more about us on Facebook.